ferrilab/bitvec/README.md

 >
 > —the crate author, a day before beginning this project

+or

+> i was able to just type bit indices from the datasheet into the rust and it
+> just, works. … itanium is based on 41-bit instruction words and i can just, not
+> care. this is wonderful
+>
+> —a satisfied user

-This project was written specifically to handle the construction of I/O buffers that are not expressible in ordinary Rust.
+This project was written specifically to handle the de/construction of I/O buffers that are not expressible in ordinary Rust.
 If you need logic more complex than a `#[repr(C)]` attribute on your type definitions and a pointer-cast to `*const u8`, then this is the project for you.

 `bitvec` provides two bit-ordering behaviors out of the box: